Steve Bruce reacts as Newcastle goalkeeper tests positive for Coronavirus

 Darlow will now be required to self-isolate for ten days and will miss today’s pre-season fixture against York City tomorrow

-The Magpies intend to field a first-team squad against York City on Sunday, while an under-23s squad will travel to Harrogate Town to minimise mixing between the groups.
+The Magpies intend to field a first-team squad against York City tomorrow, while an under-23s squad will travel to Harrogate Town to minimise mixing between the groups.

 The Shields Gazette will have full coverage of both games on our website from 12pm (kick-off 2pm both fixtures).